EDITORIAL - Longwood can help speed vaccination process - Farmville

 While the county sits on its can and talks about what it could do, Longwood is already doing it.
 The university is using its resources to solve a problem that has caused this community to lose jobs, revenue and patience.

-Where is the county’s plans to vaccinate its teachers?
+Where is the county’s plan to vaccinate its teachers?
 We certainly haven’t seen it.
-They should be partnering with Longwood to make sure that is a priority for future clinics.
+The county should be partnering with Longwood to make sure that is a priority for future clinics.

-Wilck also said Piedmont Health District Director H. Robert Nash should “find work elsewhere.”
+Wilck also said Piedmont Health District Director Dr. H. Robert Nash should “find work elsewhere.”
 That’s just not helpful dialogue or the type of rhetoric we expect from our elected leaders in this environment.
 Nash has been a constant source of information and leadership through this pandemic.
 He will be remembered long after the pandemic is over as a person who helped guide the region through the crisis.

 The truth is, we need everyone working together to solve this problem.
 We need Centra, the health department, CVS, Walgreens and the county all giving vaccinations as quickly as the supply will allow.

 The number of people Longwood vaccinated in four days is impressive.
 The 650 people is 163 people per day.
 It would be interesting to know how many people they can vaccinate in an hour.
-Compare those numbers with Centra, who received 1,000 doses of the vaccine Dec.
+Compare those numbers with Centra, which received 1,000 doses of the vaccine Dec.
 23 and had vaccinated 552 people by Jan.
-20. The health department has said they can vaccinate 40 people per day.
+20. The health department has said it can vaccinate 40 people per day.
 It’s clear Longwood has the people and the process to speed Prince Edward’s vaccination process along.

-Dr. Anthony Fauci said Sunday he expects the single dose vaccine from Johnson & Johnson to be approved in less than two weeks.
+Dr. Anthony Fauci said Sunday, Jan.
+24, he expects the single-dose vaccine from Johnson & Johnson to be approved in less than two weeks.
 That will increase supply and cut the numbers of vaccines needed in half.
 Farmville needs to be ready when that happens.

 We have no time or patience for political games.
-This is literally a life and death situation.
+This is literally a life-and-death situation.

 The pandemic has tested our resolve as a country and as communities.
 We have had successes and failures along the way.
 We have a chance to get this vaccination phase right and should not let petty sniping overshadow the work of those who step up to help.